Catholic Healthcare Ethics

 Program Requirements

 The Doctoral Degree Program adopts the following Course Planner to enable students to track their coursework.
 All courses are 3-credit hours.
 All course selections must be approved by the student's academic advisor.
 The only mandatory courses are HCE 749-Empirical Methods in Healthcare Ethics and HCE 759-Normative Methods in HCE.
-Students choose their remaining courses from the following:
+Students choose their remaining courses from the listing of courses or clinical experiences.
+The clinical experiences are electives and count towards the degree.

 Written comprehensive examinations occur after a student completes doctoral degree coursework requirements.
 There are two full-time HCE faculty examiners.
 A detailed outline of the Comprehensive Exam process is available in the HCE Handbook of Policies and Guidelines.